dilseerat00/tic-tac-toe-cli/README.md

 - **Winning Conditions:** The game checks for a winner after each move, considering all possible win conditions (rows, columns, diagonals).
 - **Draw Detection:** The game detects and announces a draw if the grid is completely filled without a winner.
 - **Replay Option:** After the game ends, the user can choose to play again or exit.
+- **User-Friendly:** The game is designed to be intuitive and easy to play, making it accessible for all ages.

 ## How to Play